-(iii) BG Joint Venture
+(iii) Pan Union Joint Venture

-On June 27, 2014, the Partnership acquired from BG (which was subsequently acquired by Shell) its ownership interests in four 174,000-cubic meter Tri-Fuel Diesel Electric LNG carrier newbuildings, which will be constructed by Hudong-Zhonghua Shipbuilding (Group) Co., Ltd. in China for an estimated total fully built-up cost to the joint venture of approximately \$1.0 billion.
-Through this transaction, the Partnership has a 30% ownership interest in two LNG carrier newbuildings (or collectively, the BG Joint Venture).
-As compensation for Shell's ownership interest in these four LNG carrier newbuildings, the Partnership assumed Shell's obligation to provide the shipbuilding supervision and crew training services for the four LNG carrier newbuildings up to their delivery date pursuant to a ship construction support agreement.
-The Partnership estimates it will incur approximately \$36.9 million of costs to provide these services, of which Shell has agreed to pay a fixed amount of \$20.3 million.
+In June 2014, the Partnership acquired from Shell its ownership interests in four LNG carrier newbuildings.
+As compensation for Shell's ownership interests in these four LNG carrier newbuildings, the Partnership assumed Shell's obligation to provide the shipbuilding supervision and crew training services for the four LNG carrier newbuildings up to their delivery date pursuant to a ship construction support agreement.
+The Partnership initially estimated it would incur approximately \$36.9 million of costs to provide these services, of which Shell has agreed to pay a fixed amount of \$20.3 million.
 The Partnership estimated that the fair value of the service obligation was \$33.3 million and the fair value of the amount due from Shell was \$16.5 million.
-As at December 31, 2016, the carrying value of the service obligation of \$22.6 million (December 31, 2015 - \$29.7 million) is included in both the current portion of in-process contracts and in-process contracts and the carrying value of the receivable from Shell of \$10.9 million (December 31, 2015 - \$16.5 million) is included in both accounts receivable and other assets in the Partnership's consolidated balance sheets.
+As at December 31, 2017, the carrying value of the service obligation of \$8.2 million (December 31, 2016 - \$22.6 million) is included in both the current portion of in-process contracts and the carrying value of the receivable from Shell of \$3.5 million (December 31, 2016 - \$10.9 million) is included in accounts receivable and other assets in the Partnership's consolidated balance sheets.